top of page

 priest.portrait.susan_edited.png

-Susan Marie Russell was ordained a deacon on September 28, 2022, and a priest on July 8, 2023, with the Roman Catholic Womenpriests (RCWP).
-She served in church ministry at Corpus Christi University Parish in Toledo, Bellarmine Chapel in Cincinnati, and in youth ministry with Holy Martyrs and Saint Francis Xavier parishes in Medina, OH.
-Susan earned a Bachelor of Arts in Psychology from Kent State University, a Masters in Social Work from the University of Akron, and a Masters in Theology from John Carroll University.
-Susan’s ministerial services include weekly Eucharistic liturgies and is Co-Facilitator for Dignity NE Ohio.
-She is a therapist who specializes in providing gender-affirming care.
-Susan has one daughter and three grandchildren.
+Susan Russell was ordained a deacon on September 28, 2022, and a priest on July 8, 2023 at the Brecksville United Church of Christ.
+She served in a variety of church ministries in parishes throughout Ohio.
+Susan earned a Bachelor of Arts in Psychology from Kent State University and a Masters in Social Work from the University of Akron.
+She decided to complete a Masters in Theology from John Carroll University, while completing her preparation for ordination.
+She is a social worker, who specializes in gender-affirming care.
+Susan has one daughter and three grandchildren and a wonderful Black Labrador named, Joey.
 Email smrussell@yahoo.com

 bottom of page